Editing SharpCharts

 Each line in the Indicators section has a primary dropdown menu (for indicator type selection), a Parameters box, a Position dropdown menu, and the optional advanced settings boxes.

-Note: Free users can only access three indicators per chart and cannot use the advanced settings.
+Note: Free users can only add three indicators per chart and cannot use the advanced settings.
 Members can add up to 25 different indicators to their charts.
 As soon as the last available indicator line is used, a new line will appear beneath it, allowing you to add more.

 The Position dropdown allows you to specify whether the indicator appears in a panel above the price plot area, below the price plot area, behind price (i.e., overlaying the price bars inside the price plot area), or behind indicator (i.e., overlaying the indicator immediately above it on the indicator list).